-Vehicles equipped with the ABS are also equipped with Electronic Brake Force Distribution (EBD).
+Vehicles equipped with the Anti-Lock Brake System (ABS) are also equipped with Electronic Brake Force Distribution (EBD).
 In the event of an EBD failure, the Brake Warning Light will turn on along with the ABS Light.
 Immediate repair to the ABS system is required.

-Operation of the Brake Warning Light can be checked by turning the ignition switch from the OFF position to the ON/RUN position.
+Operation of the Brake Warning Light can be checked by placing the ignition in the ON/RUN position.
 The light should illuminate for approximately two seconds.
 The light should then turn off unless the parking brake is applied or a brake fault is detected.
 If the light does not illuminate, have the light inspected by an authorized dealer.

-The light also will turn on when the parking brake is applied with the ignition switch in the ON/RUN position.
+The light also will turn on when the parking brake is applied with the ignition placed in the ON/RUN position.